 Businesses will be required to appoint a DPO to help them comply with all their obligations under GDPR.
 This is a designated role with tasks set out in the GDPR, including responsibility for monitoring compliance.
 It’s needed whether the organisation is acting as a processor or a controller where processing operations require regular or systematic monitoring of people on a large scale.

-Under the Data Protection Act 1998 the statutory obligations are on data controllers only.
-However under the GDPR, data processors will also have obligations.
+Under the Data Protection Act 1998 the statutory obligations only apply to data controllers.
+However, under the GDPR, data processors will also have obligations.
 For example, the processor will have a responsibility for implementing appropriate technical and organisational measures for the security of personal data during its processing activities.
 Processors will be legally accountable for compliance beyond any contract terms, but reputable data processors will already have many measures in place to demonstrate compliance.

 Focus area: Start asking your data processors about their GDPR plans.
 Clearly, they may not be 100% there yet but they should be able to give you a high-level overview of what they have in place today and what they are planning to improve ready for May 2018.